-Similar to the properties of the quadratic transform proposed in \cite{shen2018fractional}, we also list the construction principles (CPs) of the new bound as follows: \begin{itemize}[leftmargin=*] \item CP1 \textit{(Equivalent Solution):} $\bm{x}^{\ast}$ is the optimal or local optimal solution of the problem $\min \frac{A_n(\bm{x})}{B_n(\bm{x})}$ if and only if $y_n^{\ast}$ minimizes $g (A_n(\bm{x}), B_n(\bm{x}), y_n)$ with the same fixed $\bm{x}^{\ast}$. \item CP2 \textit{(Equivalent Objective):} For fixed $\bm{x}$, if $y_n^{\ast}$ is the optimal solution to $g (A_n(\bm{x}), B_n(\bm{x}), y_n)$, then $g (A_n(\bm{x}), B_n(\bm{x}), y_n) = \frac{A_n(\bm{x})}{B_n(\bm{x})}$. \item CP3 \textit{(Convexity):} For fixed $\bm{x}$, $g (A_n(\bm{x}), B_n(\bm{x}), y_n)$ is convex over $y_n$. \end{itemize} CP1 and CP2 guarantee the equivalent solution, and objective function and value.
-CP3 guarantees the bound function is convex over $y_n$ with fixed $\bm{x}$, and thus, the fractional programming with convex optimization over $\bm{y}$ with fixed $\bm{x}$ can be done.
-There is also a decoupling property that the transformation should have, but we don't need it here since the fact that GM-AM inequality guarantees the decoupling property. \begin{remark} In CP1, while it is assured that the solution $\bm{x}^{\ast}$ to the transformed optimization using the bound $g (A_n(\bm{x}), B_n(\bm{x}), \bm{y})$ matches the solution to the original optimization, the optimality of these solutions differs significantly.
+Similar to the properties of the quadratic transform proposed in \cite{shen2018fractional}, we also list the construction principles (CPs) of the new surrogate as follows: \begin{itemize}[leftmargin=*] \item CP1 \textit{(Equivalent Solution):} $\bm{x}^{\ast}$ is the optimal or local optimal solution of the problem $\min \frac{A_n(\bm{x})}{B_n(\bm{x})}$ if and only if $y_n^{\ast}(\bm{x}^*)$ minimizes $ g_n (\bm{x},y_n)$ with the same $\bm{x}^{\ast}$. \item CP2 \textit{(Equivalent Objective):} For fixed $\bm{x}$, if $y_n^{\ast}(\bm{x})$ is the optimal solution to $g_n (\bm{x}, y_n)$, then $g_n (\bm{x}; y_n^*(\bm{x})) = \frac{A_n(\bm{x})}{B_n(\bm{x})}$. \item CP3 \textit{(Convexity):} For fixed $\bm{x}$, $g_n (\bm{x}, y_n)$ is convex over $y_n$.
+Note that the CP3 is not compulsory as we can directly obtain the optimal value of $y_n$ by the equality conditions of the HM-GM-AM-QM inequality, which we will illustrate in detail in Section \ref{sec_extension_arbitrary_functions}. \end{itemize} CP1 and CP2 guarantee the equivalent solution, and objective function and value.
+CP3 guarantees that we can find the optimal value of $y_n$ with fixed $\bm{x}$ based on the surrogate function.
+There is also a decoupling property that the transformation should have, but we don't need it here due to the fact that GM-AM inequality itself ensures decoupling. \begin{remark} In CP1, while it is assured that the solution $\bm{x}^{\ast}$ to the transformed optimization using the surrogate $g_n (\cdot)$ matches the solution to the original optimization, the optimality of these solutions differs significantly.
 Specifically, in the original optimization, $\bm{x}^{\ast}$ is intended to be the global optimum.
 However, in the transformed scenario, we may only achieve a stationary or KKT point under certain conditions, implying that the solutions might be suboptimal.
-This shift in optimality and its implications will be explored in depth in Section \ref{sec_convergence_analysis}.
-It is important to note that \cite{shen2018fractional} does not provide a similar demonstration of the equivalent solution property associated with the quadratic transformation. \end{remark} In the preceding paragraphs, we supplement the motivation and rationale not found in the bound theoretical parts in \cite{zhao2024}.
+This shift in optimality and its implications will be explored in depth in Section \ref{sec_AMbound_SCA}. \end{remark} In the preceding paragraphs, we supplement the motivation and rationale not found in the theoretical parts in \cite{zhao2024}.
 In \cite{zhao2024}, it is proved that the quadratic transform in \cite{shen2018fractional} can't be used in the minimization problem.
 Thus, the authors in \cite{zhao2024} propose a bound for the minimization problem as